AleOchoa/Penguin-Rush/README.md

 | Left         | ArrowLeft     |A              |
 | Right        | ArrowRight    |D              |

+At the beginning of the game you can choose the game mode and the difficulty level.
+If you change of mind of the settings you have to finish the game before modifying them.

+You can choose between playing with the computer or playing with a friend.

 You can choose one of the three different levels:

 1) Begginers: 8 seconds between rotations.
+In single player mode the computer moves one space each 3 seconds.
 2) Normal: 5 seconds between rotations.
+In single player mode the computer moves one space each 2 seconds.
-3) Expert: 2 seconds between rotations.
+3) Expert: 2 seconds between rotations and an annoying background music.
+In single player mode the computer moves one space each 1 seconds.

 The level has to be selected before starting the game, once it starts there is no chance to change it.